 - Additionally, its pre-evolved form Snorunt is partially based on the Yukinko, a small youkai typically described as the son of the Yuki-onna, with added traits of the Zashiki-warashi.

-- Frostina and her S-rank evolution Blizzaria from Yo-Kai Watch are known as "Yukionna" and "Fubukihime" in Japan.
+- Yo-Kai Watch: Frostina and her S-rank evolution Blizzaria are known as "Yukionna" and "Fubukihime" in Japan.
 They're toned down incarnations of Yuki-onna that look like children (with the exception of Blizzaria's adult-looking Shadowside form).
 Though Frostina is the one named "Yukionna", Blizzaria is more similar to Yuki-onna than her:

 - Frostina is a Shy Blue-Haired Girl who wears a cape and hood over her blue kimono.
 She owns a bar in Downtown Springdale under the guise of a human woman named "Ms. Frost".
 Frostina wears a cape because she can't control her powers well (and because she has bad circulation).
 Frostina was once a young girl who became lost in the mountains.
 She went into a cave to stay warm but ended up freezing to death.